-- Who are the members of the cooperative?
+Who are the members of the cooperative?

-- ♦ What is the cooperative's goal?
+- What is the cooperative's goal?

-- How is the business financed?'
+- How is the business financed?

-- How is control exercised?
+- ◆ How is control exercised?

 - Who benefits from its existence?
-A cooperative is different from other businesses in the American free enterprise system, yet it plays a vital and

-enterprise system, yet it plays a vital and important role.
+A cooperative is different from other businesses in the American free enterprise system, yet it plays a vital role.
 Using the answers to the above questions will help in understanding its difference and uniqueness.